-Texas poised to allow unlicensed carrying of handguns
+Texas set to allow unlicensed handgun carry despite outcry

 “A right requiring you to pay a tax or obtain a government permission slip is not a right at all,” said Jason Ouimet, executive director of the NRA Institute for Legislative Action.

 Texas already allows rifles to be carried in public without a license.
-The measure sent to Abbott would allow anyone age 21 or older to carry a handgun as long as they don’t have violent crime convictions or some other legal prohibition in their background.
-But there would be no way to weed them out without the state background check currently in the licensing process.
+The measure sent to Abbott would allow anyone age 21 or older to carry a handgun as long as they don’t have felony criminal convictions or some other legal prohibition in their background.

+But without the state background check, law enforcement groups worry there would be no way to weed them out in advance.
+The bill does include stiffer penalties for felons caught illegally carrying guns.

 The bill would not prevent businesses from banning guns on their property, and federal background checks for some gun purchases would remain in place.
 Texas has no state requirements for background checks on private guns sales.